hyperdevs-team/mini-kotlin/README.md

 - `ViewModelSampleActivity` class uses a `ViewModel` as a `StateContainer`.
 - `MultiRegistrySampleActivity` class shows two feature modules running with separate local Mini runtimes inside the same host app.

-For a JVM example of isolated coexistence, see `mini-processor-multiregistry-test`, which validates that KAPT and KSP generated registries can coexist on the same classpath without sharing runtime state.
+The repository also includes `mini-processor-multiregistry-test`, a small JVM example that validates isolated coexistence for generated registries coming from different modules.
-For a visual Android demonstration, run the sample app and open `MultiRegistrySampleActivity`.
+To see the same module-local runtime model in the Android sample app, open `MultiRegistrySampleActivity`.

 ## How to use
 ### Setting up Mini